8 Key Lessons to Optimize Solar Design for Net Zero Energy Houses

 Learn the Fundamentals of Passive Solar Design and How to Size a Solar System

-Our new course: Introduction to Renewables in Housing covers the fundamentals of both goals.
+Our course: Introduction to Renewables in Housing covers the fundamentals of both goals.
 Whether you’re a builder, renovator, or designer, working in the industry, or a homeowner looking to get the best out of your major investment, this course is for you!

 The two-module course is a comprehensive overview of the key principles and strategies involved in achieving the twin goals of minimizing energy loads and maximizing energy production.